soartech/new-goal-system-4/ngs-4_0_0/NGS_4_0.md

 NGS provides a number of macros for creating LHS conditions in rules.
 With these, you should never have to write raw Soar code.
 The macros generate straightforward code, but do so in a way that tends to be more compact and is easier to read, in part because the macros give a name to the function being performed by the block of conditions they generate.
 This section will give an overview of the available macros, but for the full set and description, see [macros/lhs-fragments.tcl](macros/lhs-fragments.tcl)

 ### ngs-match-* <a id="ngs-match"></a>
 The `ngs-match-*` macros generate productions for matching on specific parts of working memory.
-Many of them take optional arguments that allow you to specify Soar variables that should be bound to these things.
-Some examples:

 All macros include state testing already; the first argument is always the state.
 Thus, you probably always want to start a rule with an `ngs-match-*` macro of some kind.
 For example, `ngs-match-top-state` or `ngs-match-substate`.

 `ngs-match-top-state` matches on the top state, binding it to a specified Soar variable.
 It can optionally also bind on the input-link, output-link, and other bindings.
 This kind of pattern (some required parameters, and some optional) is common throughout the NGS macros.
+Some examples:

 ```tcl
 sp "example